Soup with Green Garlic, Kabocha Squash & Coconut

 by Mar 21, 2016

-The garlic bulb you know and love reveals itself in the spring garden as “green garlic” or “spring garlic” (this link goes to Food52 – great tips and recipe suggestions).
-Depending on when the farmer picks, you will find “green garlic” in phases from scallion-looking stalk to young bulb with cloves – all are great for cooking.
+The garlic bulb you know and love reveals itself in the spring garden as “green garlic” or “spring garlic” (this link goes to Food52 where you can find great tips and recipe suggestions).
+Depending on when the farmer picks, you will find green garlic in phases from scallion-looking stalk to young bulb with cloves, all are great for cooking.
 I’m still waiting for mine to peek up out of the soil here in Montana, but if you live in a warm climate, you may be seeing them already.
-Nevertheless, get psyched to cook with these babies, they provide a mellow garlic flavor and are a beautiful way to connect to spring.
+Nevertheless, get psyched to cook with these babies, they provide a mellow garlic flavor and are a beautiful way to connect with spring.

 Ingredients

-• 1 Kabocha squash, rinsed with water and roasted in advance (see Step 1 below)
+• 1 kabocha squash, rinsed and roasted in advance see instruction #1

-• 1/2 green garlic head and tender light green stalk (peel off any papery outer layer), finely minced
+• ½ head green garlic and tender light green stalk, finely minced peel off any papery outer layers

-• optional: a jalapeño or other hot chile pepper, seeds removed and flesh finely diced
+• 1 jalapeño or other hot chile pepper, seeds removed and flesh finely diced optional

 Instructions

-1. Roast the squash: Preheat oven to 400 degrees F. Cut off stem end with a sharp chef’s knife.
-Microwave the squash for 30-60 seconds to soften slightly, then cut it in half and remove and discard the seeds.
+1. Preheat oven to 400° F. Cut off stem end with a sharp chef’s knife.
+Microwave the squash for 30–60 seconds to soften slightly, then cut it in half and remove and discard the seeds.
 Place each squash half, cut side down, in a glass or ceramic baking dish and bake for 30 minutes, until tender.

-2. Melt the ghee in a large saucepan and add the onion, garlic, and optional chile pepper.
-Gently cook over “medium” heat, stirring now and then so that the onions soften but do not brown.
+1. Melt the ghee in a soup pot and add the onion, garlic, and optional chile pepper.
+Gently cook over medium heat, stirring now and then so that the onions soften but do not brown.

 Subscribe to Recipes